 - Bank account and routing numbers if making initial contribution electronically

-In addition, you can also download an application online and mail it in.
+Or you can download an application online and mail it in.
 Either way, you’d need to select an investment option or options at the time of enrollment.

 How Much Does the Georgia Path2College 529 Plan Cost?

 With the exception of the Guaranteed Investment Option, each portfolio in the Georgia Path2College 529 Plan charges a total annual asset-based fee.
-This fee combines the plan management fee and plan administration fee, as well as underlying fund expenses specific to the portfolio you choose.
+This fee includes the plan management fee, plan administration fee and underlying fund expenses specific to the investments you choose.
 This fee isn’t charged out of your pocket, but is taken out of assets in the entire investment portfolio.
-So your account and everyone who invests in the same portfolio as you bears a pro-rata share.
+So your account bears a pro-rata share.

-Nonetheless, the total annual-asset based fees for the plan’s portfolios currently range from just 0.19% to 0.33%, which makes the Peach State plan one of the lightest on fees.
+Currently, total annual-asset based fees for the plan’s portfolios range from just 0.18% to 0.31%, which makes the Peach State plan one of the lightest on fees.

 Tax Benefits of Georgia’s 529 Plan

-In addition, Georgia taxpayers who invest in the Path2College 529 Plan can deduct up to $4,000 from their state taxable income per account each year if married filing jointly.
-Single filers can deduct up to $2,000.
-But the plan is open to any U.S. citizen or resident alien with a valid Social Security number or tax identification number.
+Starting with tax year 2020, married Georgia taxpayers who file jointly and invest in the Path2College 529 Plan can deduct up to $8,000 from their state taxable income per account each year.
+Single filers can deduct up to $4,000 per child.
+But the plan is open to any U.S. citizen or taxpayer.

 When account holders invest in the Georgia Path2College 529 Plan, their money will grow tax-deferred regardless of residency.
 This means that whatever it earns in the market won’t be subject to federal and state income tax while it’s invested in the plan.
 So you can maximize the power of compound interest.
 The money you take out of the plan will also be tax free as long as you use it for 529 plan qualified expenses such as tuition and books required for enrollment.

-Despite the several tax advantages offered by 529 college savings plans, you may run into some trouble if you take money out of the plan for something other than a qualified higher education expense.
+If you take money out of the plan for something other than a qualified higher education expense, you may run into some trouble.
 This is known as a nonqualified withdrawal.
 The earnings portion of the withdrawal may be subject to federal income tax and a 10% penalty.
 You may also have to pay back some or all of previously claimed deductions.
 You should seek a qualified financial advisor and tax professional to discuss the tax implications of a nonqualified withdrawal based on your individual circumstances.
 Your advisor can also help you find specific 529 plan tax benefits that may appeal to you.
-For example, these types of plans offer several ways you can give large amounts of money to students while avoiding gift tax.
+For example, these types of plans offer several ways you can give large amounts of money to students while avoiding the gift tax.